GooTechnologies/learn/tutorials/solar-system/index.md

 <a href="moon_transform.png"><img class="alignnone wp-image-415 size-full" src="moon_transform.png" alt="moon_transform" /></a>

-[alert type="info"]Please note: The moon will look to be very close to the sun, but don’t worry, once we nest the Moon as a child entity to the Earth entity it will look correct again.
-Nesting the entities will be done as one of the last steps in the tutorial.[/alert]
+<div class="alert alert-info" role="alert">Please note: The moon will look to be very close to the sun, but don’t worry, once we nest the Moon as a child entity to the Earth entity it will look correct again.
+Nesting the entities will be done as one of the last steps in the tutorial.</div>

 Next, we will add a <em>point light</em> to make the Sun appear to shine light on Earth and the Moon.